mysticalg/YouTubeAICommentReplier/README.md

-Below is an example of a README file you can include with your project:

----

 # YouTube Comment Responder

 This Python project fetches comments from a given YouTube video URL, uses the OpenAI API to generate a thoughtful response based on those comments, and then posts the generated response back as a new comment on the video.